SreyasPillai/ExcelToPDFConversion/README.md

 ExcelSourcePath - Type String - Mandatory :
 Specifies the absolute path of the excel file to be converted.

+RemovePageBreaks - Type boolean - Mandatory :
+Specifies whether page breaks in excel should be enabled or not.

 SheetName- Type String - Optional :
 Specifies the name of the particular sheet to be converted to PDF.
 If unspecified, the whole workbook is converted to a PDF Document.